bluemars72/SpeedyCollab/README.md

 # SpeedyCollab

-SpeedyCollab is a video editing tool by Blue Mars with a simple UI built using Python and Tkinter.
-It allows you to perform video modifications such as setting the number of iterations and specifying an output file name.
+SpeedyCollab is a video editing tool by Blue Mars with a simple UI built using Python.
+It uses moviepy and pydub to speed up videos and adjust the pitch for speed videos.

+This is still a work in progress so it may be buggy!
+It also creates a bunch of temp files in a /tmp folder that you will need to delete when you're done.
+If you try to run too many iterations it may take a long time.

 ## Installation